-Olive oil is known to be the healthiest oil, and essential to Italian cuisine, but with so many fake extra virgin olive oils on the market, how do you pick the real thing?
+Olive oil is one of the healthiest cooking oils and essential to Italian cuisine but with so many adulterated olive oils on the market how do you know what is pure olive oil?

 Cooking with olive oil

-Olive oil can also be used for frying.
-It has a smoke point of 210℃/410℉, which means it is suitable for home use.
+Olive oil can be used for light frying.
+It has a smoke point of 190℃ to 210℃ (375℉ to 410℉), so it is suitable for most home cooking use such as sautéing, light frying and roasting at temperatures under 210℃ (410℉).

 It’s good for you

-Extra virgin olive oil is high in monounsaturated fats (a healthy dietary fat), with high levels of antioxidants, and anti inflammatory properties.
+Olive oil is high in monounsaturated fats (a healthy dietary fat), with high levels of antioxidants, anti inflammatory properties and can help promote a healthy gut.

 There is also the suggestion from the University of Florence, that olive oil might help improve cognitive functioning.

-Buy Italian!
-Using modern technology combined with important traditions in methods of cultivation, Italy produces some of the world’s best olive oil.
+Using modern technology combined with important traditions in methods of cultivation, Italy still leads in producing some of the world’s best olive oil.

 Good quality olive oil can be found at reputable stores who are mindful of sourcing their products.
 These stores often offer the option to taste the oil before you buy.